nnguy2/Getting-and-Cleaning-Data/CodeBook.md

 0.0 Set work directory, download data, and unzip data

 1 Merge the training and the test sets to create one data set.

 1.1 Load datasets

 1.1.1 Load training datasets

 1.1.2 Load test datasets

 1.1.3 Load Feature datasets

-  1.2 Label Columns (Step 4 Label data set with descriptive labels) 1.3 Merge the dataset to create UCIHARDataAll with all data
+1.2 Label Columns (Step 4 Label data set with descriptive labels)

+1.3 Merge the dataset to create UCIHARDataAll with all data

 2 Extracts only the measurements on the mean and standard deviation for each measurement.

 2.1 Extra column names

 2.2 Create vector identifying ID, mean, and std

 2.3 Subset data with only mean and std measurements

 3 Uses descriptive activity names to name the activities in the data set

 4 Appropriately labels the data set with descriptive variable names.
 This was done in Step 1.2

 5 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-  5.1 Reorder column to make activityType as 3rd column (was last column) 5.2 Write dataset to .txt file
+Write dataset to .txt file

 Datasets:

 -x_train: Training set.

 -y_train: Training labels.

 -subject_test:  Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

 -x_test: Test set.

 -y_test:  Test labels.

 -features:  List of all features.

 -subject_test : Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30

 -activity_labels: Links the class labels with their activity name.

 -features:  List of all features.

 -merge_test : Merged dataset containing subject_train, x_train, y_train

 -merge_train : Merged dataset containing subject_test, x_test, y_test

 -UCIHARDataAll : Dataset containing all data.

 -UCIHARDataMeanSTD : Sorted subset of UCIHARDataAll containing only measurements on the mean and standard deviations for each measure

-  -UCIHARDataAnalyis: UCIHARDataMeanSTD with activity labels -UCIHARDataTidy : Final Tidy dataset, sorted by subjectID
+ -UCIHARDataAnalyis: UCIHARDataMeanSTD with activity labels

+ -UCIHARDataTidy : Final Tidy dataset, sorted by subjectID

 Variable Names:
  Signals were used to estimate variables of the feature vector for each pattern: